-Responsible Party Reporting Process Requirements Social Specialists of the Contractor Submit Monthly Reports to the Project Manager of Supervision Consultants, which shall include a Grievance Table as an annex related to GM including updated information on the following: Quantitative data on the number of received applications (suggestions, complaints, requests, positive feedback), and the number of resolved grievances, Qualitative data on the type of grievances and responses, issues provided and grievances that remain unresolved, level of satisfaction by the measures (response) taken, Summary of corrective measures taken, Disaggregated data (gender, province, etc.) about the received grievances.
+Responsible Party Reporting Process Requirements Social Specialists of the Contractor Submit Monthly Reports to the Project Manager of Supervision Consultants, which shall include a Grievance Table as an annex related to GRM including updated information on the following: • Quantitative data on the number of received applications (suggestions, complaints, requests, positive feedback), and the number of resolved grievances, • Qualitative data on the type of grievances and responses, issues provided and grievances that remain unresolved, level of satisfaction by the measures (response) taken, • Summary of corrective measures taken, • Disaggregated data (gender, province, etc.) about the received grievances.
 Building Administration Inform and update the PIU/MoEUCC/Project Manager of Supervision Consultant weekly, in case any grievances are submitted to the Building Administration and conveyed via CIMER.
 Supervision Consultants Submit Monthly Reports to the PIU, which shall include the contractor's report including, Quantitative data on the number of received grievances (applications, suggestions, complaints, requests, positive feedback), and number of resolved grievances, Qualitative data on the type of grievances and responses, issues provided and grievances that remain unresolved, level of satisfaction by the measures (response) taken, summary of corrective measures taken, Disaggregated data (gender, province, etc.) about the received grievances.
 PDoEUCC Submit the Grievance Table to the PIU on a weekly basis.
-The PIU's GM contact person Submit Quarterly Reports to the PIU, which shall include the following items related to the management of the received grievances, Quantitative data on the number of received applications (suggestions, complaints, requests, positive feedback) from various intake channels (PDoEUCC, PIU, meetings, scorecards, Alo 181, online forms, etc.) and the number of resolved grievances, Qualitative data on the type of grievances and responses, issues provided and grievances that remain unresolved, level of satisfaction by the measures (response) taken,
+The PIU's GRM contact person Submit Quarterly Reports to the PIU, which shall include the following items related to the management of the received grievances, Quantitative data on the number of received applications (suggestions, complaints, requests, positive feedback) from various intake channels (PDoEUCC, PIU, meetings, scorecards, Alo 181, online forms, etc.) and the number of resolved grievances, Qualitative data on the type of grievances and responses, issues provided and grievances that remain unresolved, level of satisfaction by the measures (response) taken, Summary of corrective measures taken, Disaggregated data (gender, province, etc.) about the received grievances.
+MoEUCC/PIU Submit biannually reports to the WB, which shall include a Grievance Table as an annex (Annex 2) related to the GRM including updated information on the following: • Status of GRM implementation (procedures, training, public awareness campaigns, budgeting, etc.),